auchenberg/copenhagentechweek.dk/add-your-event/index.md

 ---
 layout: default
-title: wwwtf.berlin Add your event
+title: Add your event
-intro: WhatTheFest is <strong>your</strong> festival – a full week of events for and by the Web Tech community in Berlin.
+intro: Copenhagen Teck Week - a full month of events in Copenhagen
 class: pull-up-content--text
 ---

 # Add your event

 Everyone can add events to our schedule.
 Yes, you can, too.
 Even your company.
 We will promote your event, just as we promote all the others.